awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 }
 ```

 Then, to enforce this requirement, you can use a policy statement like the one in the following example\.
-This policy statement gives the `TestTeam` role permission to encrypt and decrypt data with the CMK\.
+This policy statement gives the `TestTeam` role permission to encrypt and decrypt data with the KMS key\.
 However, the permission is valid only when the encryption context in the request includes a `"user": "<username>"` pair\.
 To represent the user name, the condition uses the [https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html#policy-vars-infotouse](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html#policy-vars-infotouse) policy variable\.

 When the request is evaluated, the caller's user name replaces the variable in the condition\.
 As such, the condition requires an encryption context of `"user": "bob"` for "bob" and `"user": "alice"` for "alice\."